alstat/Yunir.jl/docs/src/man/text_alignment.md

 f
 ```
 ## Cost Model
-The pairwise alignment above works by minimizing a cost function, which is define by a cost model.
+The pairwise alignment above works by minimizing a cost function, which is defined by a cost model.
 It is important that we understand how the cost model is setup so that we can give proper scoring for the mismatches, matches, deletions and insertions.
 To define a cost model, we use [BioAligments.jl](https://github.com/BioJulia/BioAlignments.jl)'s `CostModel` struct.

 The default cost model is given by
 ```@setup def